aishwarya1912s/portfolio/final-project-part-two.md

 > Target Audience: University students aged 18-25, experiencing academic pressure, stress, and potentially mental health challenges.

-> (Introduction, consent, warm-up questions)

-> As a framework to design my interview questions, I aim to refer to Stephen Few’s Data Visualization Effectiveness Profile.
+As a framework to design my interview questions, I aim to refer to Stephen Few’s Data Visualization Effectiveness Profile.
 Stephen talks of 2 broad categories with a few more sub-categories.
 I aim to keep these categories as the goals I wish to achieve and draft out my questions in line to them.

 Accordingly, my interview questions will be:-

+ (Introduction, consent, warm-up questions)

 A. Informative:-